sustglobal/dev-center/jekyll/dataguide_hazards/wildfire.md

 ## Methodologies
 **Unified Wildfire**
-This indicator combines the projections from Burned Area Fraction (BAF) and the Keetch-Byram Drought Index Susceptibility Score (KBDI), benchmarked against the observed wildfire indicator to create a measure of wildfire probability at a specific location.
-It can be interpreted as the probability of wildfire occurring within one kilometer of an asset location within a given year.

-Unified Wildfire is the recommended default indicator for future fire risk.

-**KBDI Susceptibility Score**: This indicator measures wildfire weather, or the probability of wildfire under various weather conditions, using the [Keetch-Byram Drought Index (KBDI)](https://twc.tamu.edu/kbdi).
+Annual probability of wildfire at an asset location.

+Using historic fire locations, landcover characteristics, and historic drought conditions, we use AI to model the relationship between observed fire and fire weather.
+We constrain the model using a linear relationship to the [Keetch-Byram Drought Index (KBDI)](https://twc.tamu.edu/kbdi).
 This approach has several advantages for modeling fire dynamics as previously demonstrated.
 Weather has been [previously shown](https://iopscience.iop.org/article/10.1088/2515-7620/abd836) to be a major determinant of fire probability, and changing weather patterns are the primary reason wildfires will be a major hazard of climate change.
-Thus, in contrast to the Burned Area Fraction Indicator, this indicator does not use direct CMIP6 simulations of wildfire occurrence.
-Instead, the Wildfire susceptibility estimates future fire risk using simulations of fire weather, combined with millions of historic observations of how weather affects fire risk.

-**Burned Area Fraction**: Starting from CMIP6 model simulations of monthly wildfire burned area -- which incorporate factors such as temperature, precipitation, land cover type, and population to simulate fire occurrence and severity -- we use proprietary artificial intelligence to enhance resolution.
-These projections are further processed using the latest satellite-derived land cover maps, filtering for the urban-wildland interface to further refine the projections.

 **Observational Dataset**: We use satellite derived observations to provide high-resolution exposure to wildfires.
 The observations are made using NASA MODIS satellites and processed using an active fire algorithm to produce the [MCD64A](https://lpdaac.usgs.gov/documents/115/MCD64_ATBD_V6.pdf).
 This covers the historical period of 2001 to present.
 This indicator shows the years in which a wildfire occurred within 1 kilometer of an asset.
 For point-based assets, this indicator is either 0 or 1, representing a binary detection of fire.
 For polygon-based regions, this indicator is a floating point value between 0 and 1, representing the area detected as burned in any given year within the region.

 ## Known Limitations
-In addition to capturing historic wildfires, the satellite record also includes agricultural and prescribed burning.
-This can cause a higher estimate of wildfire risk in areas where these activities are common.
+Our fire model relies on static landcover into the future.
+This assumption is unlikely to hold given human development and changing forest extents, especially later into the 21st century.

 ## Sample Assessment
 ### United States Counties